MENU

 Hoàng Su Phì, Hà Giàng, Vietnam

 Măng Tím, also known as “Green Bamboo” or “Tiger Claw,” is a distinctive Vietnamese tea produced in Vietnam, recognized for its unique leaf shape and expressive character.
-The name reflects both its visual resemblance to bamboo shoots and the dynamic structure of the leaves after processing.
+The name reflects its visual resemblance to bamboo shoots.
 This tea is valued for its clarity, fresh vegetal profile, and a balanced combination of sweetness and gentle astringency.
 MORE

 AROMA